 Principles and policies:

-This Code of Conduct provides information about both our company’s General Business Principles as well as our key compliance policies.
-All of our company’s employees are to follow the General Business Principles, which govern our company.
-The policies summarized in the Code assist employees of our company in complying with the General Business Principles, laws, and ethical practices.
+This Code of Conduct provides information about both our company’s general business principles as well as our key compliance policies.
+All of our company’s employees are to follow the general business principles that govern our company.
+The policies summarized in the Code assist employees of our company in complying with the general business principles, laws, and ethical practices.
 Taken together, these documents describe:

 Our company reinforces its commitment to integrity with written ethics and compliance policies concerning key risk areas.
 This code summarizes each of our key policies.
 Each policy summary includes:

 - An overview,

 - Examples of what you are expected to do or not do